 A field school is a group of TRU students who travel abroad together under the leadership of a TRU faculty member.
 Schools range from two to eight weeks, depending on the discipline, and include work prior to departure and upon return.

 Yet another great way to travel and experience another culture — for credit and travel on a budget.
 This type of trip is considered a study abroad exchange.

 Many of our Bilateral exchange partners run two-, three-, four- and six-week programs, which students can take part in during the months of May, June and July.
-These short-term programs typically cover accommodation, some meals and cultural activities.
+These short-term programs typically cover housing, some meals and cultural activities.
 Students still register at TRU for one or two courses and pay tuition to TRU.
 All other fees are paid directly to the partner school.

 These summer programs transfer back to one or two courses at TRU following approval from a program advisor.
 If you are not sure about diving into a full semester abroad, let this short-term experience be the testing ground to get your feet wet!Learn More